benwiz/blog/README.md

 ## Post Ideas

+- How to create an indefinitely usable Spotify refresh token
 - Why I chose Jekyll over WordPress or Medium
 - My architecture for music visualizers (the packet queuing method)